telerik/maui-docs/controls/chat/visual-structure.md

 # .NET MAUI Chat Visual Structure

-`RadChat` exposes the following properties you could use to setup the component:
+Chat exposes the following properties you could use to setup the component:

 ![.NET MAUI Chat Visual Structure](images/chat-visualstructure.png)